KN878/scala-project-server/README.md

 * User authentication and authorization with TSEC
 * Shop owners can create shops, update and delete their shops
 * Customers can access shops list and leave feedback about each shop in form of pros, cons and some additional info
-* Also, shop owner can create a "hidden customer" review for each of his shops, providing actions list for it.
+* Also, shop owner can create a "secret shopper" review for each of his shops, providing actions list for it.
 * Shop owner can put some money on their account and then transact it to their shops balances.
-* If "hidden customer" is enabled for a shop and there is enough money on the shop balance, then customer can access this feature and gain a nominal fee for completing it.
+* If "secret shopper" is enabled for a shop and there is enough money on the shop balance, then customer can access this feature and gain a nominal fee for completing it.